timjb/quantities/README.md

 puppy = MkElemUnit "puppy" 1
 ```

 These are called elementary units.
-The number at the end of `MkElemUnit` is used as a conversion rate to the base unit of the quantity.
+The number at the end of `MkElemUnit` is the conversion rate to the base unit of the quantity.
 Since `metre`, `candela` and `puppy` are the base units themselves, the conversion rate for them is `1`.
 Which unit you consider as a base unit for a dimension isn't important as long as you stay consistent with your choices.

 Elementary units are not just a way to bootstrap the system of units; they can also be used to define other units, with some syntax sugar: